sedostheatre/sedos.co.uk/input/shows/2022-a-midsummer-night-s-dream.md

   plays at the Bridewell Theatre from 14-24 September 2022 – a queer look at Shakespeare’s classic play
 ---
 **A queer re-telling.
-Shakespeare meets gig theatre; live music, dance, lip-sync battles, classic text, all fused into one riotous night of theatrical comedy.**
+Shakespeare meets gig theatre; dance, lip-sync battles, classic text, all fused into one riotous night of theatrical comedy.**

 In this show we will have: